Find Mortgage Brokers in Summit, IL

 What Does a Mortgage Broker in Summit Cost?

 Mortgage broker fees in Illinois typically range from 1% to 2% of the loan amount.
 For a $300,000 loan, this could be $3,000 to $6,000.
 Some brokers charge a flat fee or are paid by the lender.
-Costs vary by situation and loan type.
+Costs vary by case and loan type.
 This is general information, not mortgage or financial advice.

 * Cost estimates are general ranges based on publicly available data and compiled using automated research tools.
 Actual fees vary by agent and case complexity.
 This is not mortgage or financial advice — consult directly with an agent for fee specifics.